Tariffcom/laravel-senior-developer-assessment/README.md

 	| updated_at | timestamp       | YES  |     | NULL    |                |
 	+------------+-----------------+------+-----+---------+----------------+
 	```
-1. Generate an Eloquent Model file `app/Detail.php`.
+1. Generate an Eloquent Model `Detail`.
-1. Assign a one-to-many relationship between `App\User` model and `App\Detail` model.
+1. Assign a one-to-many relationship between the `User` model and `Detail` model.
-1. Create an Event and listener on the `App\User` Eloquent Model's `saved` event.
+1. Create an Event and listener on the `User` Eloquent Model's `saved` event.
 	1. The listener should save to a table called `details` the following information:
 		1. The user's full name based on `firstname`, `middlename`, and `lastname`.
 		1. The user's middle initial based on abbreviating the `middlename`.